-The Board has set February 26, 2021 as the record date ("Record Date") for the Annual Meeting.
+The Board has set February 25, 2022 as the record date ("Record Date") for the Annual Meeting.
 If you were a stockholder of record at the close of business on the Record Date, you are entitled to vote at the Annual Meeting.
-As of the Record Date, 32,940,678 shares of common stock were issued and outstanding and eligible to vote at the Annual Meeting and 252,530 shares of Series B Preferred Stock were issued and outstanding and entitled to 5,044,547 votes at the Annual Meeting, which number is equal to the number of whole shares of common stock into which shares of Series B Preferred Stock could be converted on the Record Date.
-Holders of Series B Preferred Stock are entitled to vote with the holders of our common stock as a single class on all matters submitted to a vote of the holders of common stock.
+As of the Record Date, 36,003,913 shares of common stock were issued and outstanding and eligible to vote at the Annual Meeting.